-Equity securities - for quoted equity instrument, fair value is based on published quotation rates.
-For unquoted equity securities, remeasurement to their fair values is not material to the financial statements.
+Equity securities - for quoted equity instruments, fair value is based on published quotation rates.
+For unquoted equity securities, remeasurement to their fair values is determined to be not material to the financial statements.

 Loans and receivables and unquoted debt securities - Fair values are estimated using the discounted cash flow methodology, applying the Bank's current incremental lending rates for similar types of receivables or securities.
-The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 2.25% to 28.43% in 2021 and 2020.
+The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 2.00% to 35.70% in 2022 and from 2.25% to 28.43% in 2021.

 Deposit liabilities - Fair values of time deposits are estimated using the discounted cash flow methodology, using the Bank's current incremental borrowing rates for similar borrowings with maturities consistent with those remaining for the liability being valued.
 For demand and savings deposits, carrying amounts approximate fair values considering that these are currently due and demandable.
-The discount rates used in estimating the fair value of time deposits as of December 31, 2021 and 2020 range from 0.25% to 6.50%.
+The discount rates used in estimating the fair value of time deposits as of December 31, 2022 and 2021 range from 0.13% to 6.75% and from 0.13% to 6.50%, respectively.

-Manager's checks, accrued interest and other expenses and other liabilities - Carrying amounts approximate fair values due to the short-term nature of the accounts.
+Manager's checks accrued interest and other expenses and other liabilities - Carrying amounts approximate fair values due to the short-term nature of the accounts.